JulianaMaria-Lab/JulianaMaria-Lab/README.md

 Welcome to my Github page!

-🔸 Juliana, Ju or Scarlet 🔸
+🔸 Juliana 🔸

 🖥️ Student of Systems Analysis and Development.  🇧🇷

-- 🌱 I'm currently learning HTML, CSS, (the basic) of PHP.
+- 🌱 I'm currently learning HTML, CSS, PHP, Javascript.
 - 🐾 In love with cats.
 - 🎮 ScarletMagx in games
 - 👩🏻‍🔬 From the world of chemistry to IT